-Organisms may gain additional energy by evolving abilities to perform special "metabolic" functions or tasks.
+Organisms receive a base amount of energy, but may gain additional energy by evolving abilities to perform special "metabolic" functions or tasks.
 These tasks are logic functions performed on either one or two 32-bit numbers.
 The organism must manipulate these numbers with the instructions in its genome.
-In Avida-ED there are 9 functions that that may be evolved (not, nand, and, or\not, or, and\not, neither\or, exclusive\or, equals).
-All functions require some complex sequence of instructions to perform.
-The simplest of these functions (not) takes a minimum of 6 instructions (we think).
-The most complex tasks (exclusive or, equals) take a minimum of 19 instructions (we think).
-The ability to perform a task multiplies the org's basic metabolic rate by the task's energetic value.
+In Avida-ED there are 9 functions that that may be evolved (NOT, NAND, AND, OR_NOT, OR, AND_NOT, NEITHER_OR, EXCLUSIVE_OR, EQUALS).
+All functions require some complex sequence of instructions (we think).
+The most complex tasks (EXCLUSIVE_OR, EQUALS) take a minimum of 19 instructions (we think).
+The ability to perform a task multiplies the organism's basic energy acquisition rate by the task's energetic value.